-They Make Common Cause With Their Hardy Brethren in the Transvaal-Gen. 'White's Force is Still Shut Up Tightly at Ladysmith-Town is Completely Invested.
+They Make Common Cause With Their Hardy Brethren in the Transvanl-Gen. 'White's Force is Still Shut Up Tightly at Ladysmith-Town is Completely Invested.

 LONDON, Nov.
-5.-(New York World Cablegram.'-The South African situation is again causing the deepest alarm.
+3 .- (New York World Cablegram.'-The South African situation is again causing the deepest alarm.
 The silence of the war office, which received today several dispatches from Capetown and Durban, the holding back of the list of casualties at Ladysmith and finally the announcement of the mobilization of the second army corps, the tenth of this month, all combine to show that the position of British power in South Africa is one of the greatest peril.
 The reported mobilization of the army corps is not officially confirmed, but is corroborated from Aldershot, where arrangements are actually in progress for the operation.
 Your correspondent learns that the Dutch are rising in northern Capetown, and the revolt has assumed menacing proportions, owing to Boer successes, while native unrest all along the Transvaal and Orange Free State borders has become most menacing.
 The natives cannot be relied on by either side, but will probably fight for their own hand with sedition spreading among the Cape and Natal Dutch.
 The natives are only waiting to jump in on their own account.
 White's force is still beleagured at Ladysmith.
-This war has suddenly become the most momentous in which England has engaged in since the American revolu-
+This war has suddenly become the most momentous in which England has engaged in since the American revolumoreland and Cumberland yeomanry, of which he is colonel, also three Maxims and two fully equipped ambulance corps.
+He will place himself in the hands of the war office authorities, to whom he will make his offer almost immediately.

-General Joubert's movement to cut off White from Colenso is being carried out and it is regarded as quite probable that Maritzburg, the capital of Natal, will fall into his hands before Buller and his reinforcements arrive.
+General Joubert's movement to cut off White from Colenso is being carried out and it is regarded as quite probable that Maritzburg, the capital of Natal will fall into his hands before Buller and his reinforcements arrive.

-Mr. Chamberlain, who had proposed to take his ease at his country seat near Birmingham while the Transvaal was being conquered, has found it necessary to come to town and is in constant communication with Milner.
+Mr. Chamberlain, who had proposed to take his ease at his country sent near Birmingham while the Transvazl was being conquered, has found it necessary to come to town and is in constant communication with Milner.
+Lord Lonsdale proposes to take out to South Africa 208 men of the West-